 Underground facility operators must respond to every ticket they receive from GSOC, even if there are no underground facilities in the excavation area.
 Under Minnesota law a facility operator may either respond in the field or through GSOC.
-You can view the response of facility operators using the GSOC positive response system at:
+You can view the response of facility operators using the GSOC positive response system at www.gopherstateonecall.org by clicking on the Search for a Ticket (Search & Status) button and then inserting your ticket number in the required field.

-www.gsocrespond.org.
 If the facility operator cannot complete marking of the excavation or boundary survey area before the excavation or boundary survey start time stated in the notice, the operator shall promptly contact the excavator or land surveyor.